Tara Lyn Hart (album)

-Tara Lyn Hart is the debut album by Canadian country music artist Tara Lyn Hart.
+Tara Lyn Hart is the only album by Canadian country music artist Tara Lyn Hart.
 It was released by Epic Records on October 5, 1999.
 The album peaked at number 30 on the RPM Country Albums chart.

+Critical reception

+Murray Lyons of the Star-Phoenix praised Hart's vocals and the album's lyrics, although he also thought the album contained too many ballads.